-Q8(d).
+(Did not answer) Q8(d).
 Please provide any supporting documents under Mitigation Action #1.
 Max upload of five (5) files only.: (Did not answer) Q8(e).
 Please provide any supporting documents under Mitigation Action #1.
 Max upload of five (5) files only.: (Did not answer) Q9.
 Please indicate as to why you've been unable to advance activities related to Mitigation Action #1?
 Please select all that apply.
 Skipped due to logic Q10.
 What resources could assist you in advancing this action?
 Skipped due to logic Q11.
 Describe the progress your local/tribal government has made related to Mitigation Action #2.
 Please select all that apply.
 In the past several years we have advanced/completed work related to this priority action that is still relevant today.
-We actively advanced activities related to this priority action in this reporting year (CY2021).
+We actively advanced activities related to this priority action in this reporting year (CY 2022).
 Q12.
 Provide a brief description of the work you are advancing related to Mitigation Action #2.
-This is not meant to be an exhaustive list, but rather a list of the most impactful actions.
-Adopted a Community Energy Strategic Plan in 2015, which identified energy efficiency as a key countywide theme, including objectives to launch an energy awareness campaign and increase energy efficiency and conservation in buildings.
-Energy Audit and Performance Consultant Services agreements with Siemens and ENGIE Services US (formerly OpTerra) in 2017 to identify and implement related efficiency improvements.
-Received investment-grade audit reports from each company in 2019.
-Waste-to energy cogeneration project at North Regional Wastewater Treatment Plant.
-EnergySense program conducts public outreach at events and has distributed products that reduce energy consumption.
-Seal of Sustainability program certifies County programs and projects that meet the triple bottom line of sustainability - environment, economy, and community Property Assessed Clean Energy program, which can be used to finance energy and water efficiency projects in residential and commercial properties, created 2016.
-Local
+This is not meant to be an exhaustive list, but rather a list of the most impactful actions. •Collaborated w/ Miami-Dade & the Compact to increase cool-roof standards for new & substantially renovated commercial buildings in Climate Zone 1A via an amendment to the Florida Building Code.
+This includes being ENERGY STAR qualified, solar radiation, solar reflectance measures, or installation of vegetative roof covers. •Collaborating & supporting partners pursuing solar opportunities within the community through Solar United Neighbors (SUN) & the Solar Energy Loan Fund (SELF) programs, budgeted for Fiscal Year 2024. •Outreach to target the private sector through chamber workshops, & sustainability offices.
+Promoting private sector sustainability efforts such as featuring City furniture in Resilience!
+Newsletter. •Adopted a Community Energy Strategic Plan in 2015, which identified energy efficiency as a key countywide theme, including objectives to launch an energy awareness campaign & increase energy efficiency & conservation in buildings. • Waste-to-energy cogeneration project at North Regional Wastewater Treatment Plant. •Staff supports energy committee of the Broward County- Board of Rules and Appeals (BORA) to provide policy input. •The EnergySense program conducts public outreach at events & has distributed products that reduce energy consumption. •Seal of Sustainability program certifies County programs & projects that meet the triple bottom line of sustainability-environment, economy, & community. •Property Assessed Clean Energy program, which can be used to finance energy & water efficiency projects in residential & commercial properties. •Local building code amendments to improve water efficiency in cooling towers & plumbing fixtures. •Leed requirements for new County buildings. •NatureScape native/water-efficient landscaping educational/outreach program to homeowners, schools, & municipalities. •ConservationPay\$ Program provides rebates for efficient appliances. •NatureScape Irrigation Service provides water use audits & provides recommendations.